History of Tennessee in Timeline

 1928: Presidential Election

-1929: Great Depression Begins
+1929: Start of the Great Depression

 In 1929, the Great Depression began, severely impoverishing much of Tennessee.

-1934: Great Smoky Mountains National Park Established
+1934: Official Establishment of Great Smoky Mountains National Park

 In 1934, the national park in the Great Smoky Mountains was officially established.

-1940: Great Smoky Mountains National Park Dedicated
+1940: Dedication of Great Smoky Mountains National Park

 1954: Brown v.
-Board of Education
+Board of Education Decision

 In 1954, the U.S. Supreme Court ruled racial segregation in public schools unconstitutional in Brown v.
 Board of Education.

-1955: Oak Ridge High School Integrated
+1955: Integration of Oak Ridge High School

-1958: WGC Invitational Held in Memphis
+1958: WGC Invitational held in Memphis

-May 1960: Nashville Lunch Counter Desegregation
+May 1960: Desegregation of Nashville Facilities

 In 1966, Howard Baker was first elected, becoming the first Republican U.S. Senator from Tennessee since Reconstruction.